hapax/hapax.github.io/fun.md

 (2020).
 A farcical "what if" about quantum computers.

-In a prior life I earned a philosophy degree, and still take language on holiday from time to time.
+In a prior life I earned a philosophy degree, and still take language on holiday on occasion.
 Some rambling discursions:

 - [*From solipsism to emergent time*](https://hapax.github.io/physics/philosophy/emergent-time/)
   (2020, blog post).
 What makes time different from space, and what